 The most appropriate form of democracy should be utilised for any given purpose, and this is open to debate.
 Newbies are mostly excluded from the democratic process, because their involvement often proves disruptive.
 A cooperator may insist on all probies being excluded from a vote, provided there’s a valid reason for such an exclusion.

 Translation: We decide on the best way to vote.
-You don’t get to vote until you understand how the voting process works.
+You don’t become eligible to vote until you understand how the voting process works.

 This occurs in response to a disagreement, and is usually takes the form of simple majority.

-Translation: When people disagree, we get to vote on who’s right, like in Family Fortunes.
+Translation: When people disagree, we get to vote on who’s right.

 Workers can force an election on any vacant zones.